 God was waiting for Adam and Eve to get past their immature satisfaction with the status quo and start wondering about that tree.
 It looked ugly and its fruit smelled bitter, but they knew that eating of that tree would not harm them.
 Why not try it out and learn something about the mystery of God?

-If they had eaten from the Tree of Life, though the initial taste may have been bitter, it would have turned sweet in their mouths and sent their understanding into warp drive, giving them wisdom for ruling their kingdom that would have otherwise taken them years to acquire.
+If they had eaten from the Tree of Life, though the initial taste may have been bitter, it would have turned sweet in their mouths and sent their understanding into super drive, giving them wisdom for ruling their kingdom that would have otherwise taken them years to acquire.
 The Tree of Life is the door to Everlasting Life in Heaven.
-If they had eaten from it, they probably never would have taken the forbidden fruit.
+It was a foreshadowing of the Cross; it looked cursed and dead, but it was actually the very opposite.
+If they had eaten from the Tree of Life, they probably never would have taken the forbidden fruit.

 1And I will put enmity between you and the woman, and between your seed and her seed; it shall bruise your head, and you shall bruise his heel.